 Overall, everyone, and especially the young ones, seemed to have had “a ball at the ball.”
 It was a treat to see Andrea and Tatiana at the ball for the first time in three years.
 Yet there was still a sigh of disappointment among Grimaldi watchers, who hoped for a long-due appearance from Princess Stephanie at the event.
 As for Princess Antoinette’s wing of the clan, it had representation in the grande dame’s own granddaughter, Melanie du Lusignan.Filed under German Royals, Monaco Royals

-Tagged Albert II of Monaco, Andrea Casiraghi, Charlotte Casiraghi, Hanover, Pierre Casiraghi, Princess Caroline, Princess Charlène, Rose Ball.
+Tagged Albert II of Monaco, Andrea Casiraghi, Charlotte Casiraghi, House of Hanover, Pierre Casiraghi, Princess Caroline of Hanover, Princess Charlène of Monaco, Rose Ball.